atharaq/atharaq.github.io/linear/lesson6.md

 2. Each leading entry is to the right of the leading entry of the previous row.
 3. If a row has only zeroes, it's at the bottom.

 The method we used is called, again, **Gaussian elimination**.
-It is detailed in [the textbook](...), in chapter (fill in).
+It is detailed in [the textbook](https://www.math.ucdavis.edu/~linear/linear-guest.pdf), in chapter 2.
 Take a look at at that for help with these computations!

 # Problem Set 2